pyOpenSci/python-package-guide/documentation/index.md

 Documentation is as important to the success of your Python open source package as the code itself.
 Quality code is of course valuable as it gets the tasks that your package seeks to achieve, done.
-However, if users don't understand how to use the tools in your package, then they won't use your tool.
+However, if users don't understand how to use your package in their workflows, then they won't use it.

 Further, if you wish to build a base of contributors to your package, having explicit information about how to contribute is critical.

 ## Documentation elements that pyOpenSci looks for when reviewing a Python package

-In the pyOpenSci peer review process we look for several things when evaluating package documentation including:
+In the pyOpenSci open peer review process we look for several files and elements when evaluating package documentation, including:

 1. [A clear and to the point **README.md** file](readme-files)
 2. **User oriented package documentation** that helps users understand how to install, use and cite your package.
-3. **Package API documentation.** Package API documentation refers to documentation for each class, function, method and attribute that is user facing in your package.
-This mean means that your package methods and classes have docstrings that are formatted with explanations of each variable and better yet quick vignettes that demonstrate how to use the function or class).
-If you don't know what API documentation means this section is for you!
+3. **Package API documentation.** Package API documentation refers to documentation for each class, function, method and attribute that is user-facing (*available for a user to see*) in your package.
+This mean that your package methods and classes should have [thoughtful docstrings](https://pandas.pydata.org/docs/development/contributing_docstring.html) that  describe both the purpose of the code element and each input and output.
+To help your users better understand how to use your package, you can include short code examples that demonstrate how to use the function or class in each docstring.
+If you don't know what API documentation means this section of the pyOpenSci Python packaging guide is for you!
 4. A **CONTRIBUTING.md** file that outlines how others can contribute to your package.
 This file should also link to your development guide and code of conduct.
 A well-crafted contributing guide will make it much easier for the community to contribute to your project.
 5. A **CODE_OF_CONDUCT.md** file.
-5. **License & Citation:** A license file and instructions for citing your package.
+5. **LICENSE.txt file & Citation instructions:** A license file and instructions for citing your package.